 - Utilize your existing machine for an upgrade

 - The R9 5900x is a great value in both purpose built and upgrade pathways

 - Don’t build a lower end CPU Raptoreum Mining Rig

-- Upcoming releases and top end parts from Intel and AMD are unlikely to make economical sense for purpose built Raptoreum Mining Rigs
+- Upcoming releases and top end parts from Intel and AMD are unlikely to make economic sense for purpose built Raptoreum Mining Rigs

-It’s Black Friday time here and deals are abound so I am thinking strongly that R9 5900X is a good purchase, not from a purely Raptoreum standpoint alone.
+It’s Black Friday time here and deals are abound so I am thinking strongly that R9 5900X is a good purchase, but not from a purely Raptoreum standpoint alone.
 This will really lower my video editing time, provide a great platform for VR gaming, and help with business things I am doing.
-That Raptoreum mines away in the background happily (except with gaming and video editing) makes this just a no brainer I feel.
+The fact that Raptoreum mines away in the background happily (except with gaming and video editing) makes this a no brainer for me.
 Rapt On!